groundhoggwp/groundhogg/README.txt

 = 3.4 (2024-04-25) =
 * IMPROVED New unsubscribe features!
- * Instead of link options there is now a form in the preferences center.
+ * Instead of link options there is now an unsubscribe form in the preferences center.
  * The form collects standard reasons for unsubscribing, as well as optional written feedback.
  * Responses are compiled into the Unsubscribe Reasons chart in the contacts report.
  * Unsubscribe reasons and feedback can be viewed in the activity timeline, contacts list, and exported.